Deep-MI/FastSurfer/FastSurferCNN/README.md

 #### General
 * --hdf5_name: Path and name of the to-be-created hdf5-file
 * --data_dir: Directory with images to load
-* --pattern: Pattern to match only certain files in the directory, default "*"
+* --pattern: Pattern to match only certain files in the directory
 * --csv_file: Csv-file listing subjects to load (can be used instead of data_dir; one complete path per line (up to the subject directory))
               Example: You have a directory called **dataset** with three different datasets (**D1**, **D2** and **D3**).
 You want to include subject1, subject10 and subject20 from D1 and D2.
 Your csv-file would then look like this: